jnadal14/Lay_Summarization_LLM_Pipeline/README.md

   Next, it invokes `scripts/inference.py` to run the LLaMA 2 model.
 We pass curated prompts that ensure the summaries are short, user-friendly, and consistently formatted.

 - **Evaluation**
- If a flag (e.g., shouldEvaluate) is set to True, main.py finally calls scripts/evaluate_model.py to compute metrics such as ROUGE, BLEU, and BERTScore.
+ If a flag (e.g., shouldEvaluate) is set to True, `scripts/evaluate_model.py` is called to compute metrics such as ROUGE, BLEU, and BERTScore.
 The results can be logged locally or to Weights & Biases for collaborative tracking.

 ---